SameerSawla/JED/README.md

 You need to have python installed to work this through.

 Once the server is up.
-Go to the browser and do "http://localhost:8000".
+Go to the browser and hit `http://localhost:8000`.
 This will push the index.html page up.